diamonddelt/aws-solutions-architect-associate-prep/vpc/notes.md

 12. You `cannot enable flow logs for peered VPCs unless the peer VPC is in your account`.
 13. You cannot `tag` a flow log
 14. After you create a flow log, you `cannot change it's configuration`
+15. NAT instances are used to provide traffic to instances in private subnets, while Bastion servers are used as secure DMZ jump boxes to connect into secure resources behind private subnets.